-Dr. Angela McNelis, PhD, RN, FAAN, ANEF, CNE, is Professor and Associate Dean for Scholarship, Innovation and Clinical Science at the George Washington University School of Nursing.
-She is a leader, scholar and educator transforming nursing education through evidence-based research, landmark studies, pedagogical innovations and dissemination of results locally, nationally and internationally.
-Her leadership and work advances the science by developing evidence to direct transformative changes in education across pre-licensure, graduate and doctoral education.
+Angela McNelis, PhD, RN, FAAN, ANEF, CNE, is a tenured professor and Associate Dean for Scholarship, Innovation and Clinical Science at the George Washington University School of Nursing.
+She is a leader, scholar, and educator transforming nursing education through evidence-based research, landmark studies, pedagogical innovations and dissemination of results locally, nationally and internationally.
+Her leadership and work advance the science by developing evidence to direct transformative changes in education across pre-licensure, graduate and doctoral education.

 - Child/Adolescent Psychiatric Mental Health

 - Indiana University – Master of Science in Education (1990)

 - DePauw University – Bachelor of Science in Nursing (1985)

 - Schwindt, R.G., McNelis, A.M, & Agley, J. (2016).
 Curricular Innovations in Tobacco Cessation Education for Prelicensure Baccalaureate Nursing Students.
 Journal of Nursing Education, 55(8), 425-431.